Indecisive-Hackers/couldnt-decide/README.md

-# Couldn't Decide
+# Resurecting the Truth

-A web app to help you make decisions.
+A web app to monitor debates and uses an AI (Gemini) to fact-check.

 ## Stack